Bette Kane: DC Rebirth

 In the DC Rebirth relaunch, Bette has enrolled at the United States Military Academy, seeming to be a yearling, or sophomore, cadet.
 She keeps in contact with Kate Kane and Julia Pennyworth, and even briefly visits Kate in Gotham.

+Dawn of DC

+In Dawn of DC's The Birds and the Bees, Bette is no longer at West Point and has reverted to using the Flamebird mantle.
+After Hank Hall goes missing in Bialya, Bette reunites the Titans West to rescue Hank and fight Queen Bee.
+Afterward she tries to make the team permanent again.

 Powers and abilities

 Flamebird is an exceptional athlete, trained for strength and endurance, and has worked as a professional tennis player.
 She has also trained in several forms of martial arts, with kickboxing as her specialty.
 As such, while she is a formidable martial arts opponent and combatant, she is not among the top tier or elite of DC's martial artists.

 Like Robin, Flamebird has a utility belt containing a grappling hook with line, gas grenades, gas mask, flares, flashlight, radio/transmitter, handcuffs, bird-shaped throwing blades (Bird-A-Rangs), and an emergency medical kit.
 She increased her arsenal by equipping her mask with lenses capable of emitting powerful bursts of blinding light, and created bird-like bolas that can electrocute anyone tangled in them.

 As Plebe, Batwoman's sidekick, Bette is stripped of her outfit and gadgetry, wearing a nondescript grey military outfit.
 Her martial arts prowess however is being improved by Batwoman's tutelage.
 Later, as Hawkfire, her costume features gold plated elements and she carries a wrist-mounted flamethrowing device.

 Since enrolling at West Point, she would have received the same sort of military training conducted there, which among other things would require instruction in firearms, boxing, Modern Army Combatives, and battlefield tactics.